nrk19/nrk19.com/README.md

 *Caption: prometheus successfully connected*

-We now should be able to create a new dashboard.
+After we connect both services, we should be able to create a new dashboard.

 ![image-not-found](screenshots/grafana-graph.png)